M2000Interpreter/Environment/utf8/helpmod.bas.utf8.txt

 Public Declare Function DrawFrameControl Lib "user32" (ByVal hDC As Long, lpRect As RECT, ByVal un1 As Long, ByVal un2 As Long) As Long
 Public Declare Function DrawText Lib "user32" Alias "DrawTextW" (ByVal hDC As Long, ByVal lpStr As Long, ByVal nCount As Long, lpRect As RECT, ByVal wFormat As Long) As Long
 Public Declare Function SetRect Lib "user32" (lpRect As RECT, ByVal x1 As Long, ByVal y1 As Long, ByVal x2 As Long, ByVal y2 As Long) As Long
-Public Declare Function OffsetRect Lib "user32" (lpRect As RECT, ByVal X As Long, ByVal y As Long) As Long
+Public Declare Function OffsetRect Lib "user32" (lpRect As RECT, ByVal X As Long, ByVal Y As Long) As Long

 Public Const DT_BOTTOM As Long = &H8&
 Public Const DT_CALCRECT As Long = &H400&